Home / Travel Insurance / Articles / Passport / Diplomatic passport in India: Meaning, eligibility, and benefits

 Copy of the Head of Office Certificate

-Current original diplomatic/official passport (if available)
+Current original diplomatic/official passport, if available

 Form P1 and P1 (A)

-Two passport-size photographs (white background)
+Two passport-size photographs with a white background

 A diplomatic or official passport lends a special status to the holders.
 They receive a hassle-free experience while travelling overseas.
 Here are some of the major benefits of a diplomatic passport you should know about.